-In the field "post-incident actions" the NRA may provide a description of actions taken by the provider to reduce the likelihood or impact of similar incidents.
+In the field "post-incident actions" the NRA may describe the actions taken by the provider to reduce the likelihood or impact of similar incidents.

-7.3.4 Lessons learnt
+7.3.4 Lessons learned

-In the field "description of lessons learnt" the NRA may provide a description of lessons learnt from the incidents or measures which will be implemented on the long-term, by the NRA or providers.
+In the field "description of lessons learnt" the NRA may describe the lessons learned from the incidents or measures which will be implemented on the long-term, by the NRA or providers.